paulbradish/awesome-digital-marketing/README.md

    - [Analyze Data in Excel](https://support.microsoft.com/en-us/office/analyze-data-in-excel-3223aab8-f543-4fda-85ed-76bb0295ffc4?ui=en-us&rs=en-us&ad=us) - Analyze Data in Excel empowers you to understand your data through natural language queries that allow you to ask questions about your data without having to write complicated formulas.
 In addition, Analyze Data provides high-level visual summaries, trends, and patterns.

 ## Tag Management
-__Tag Management Systems__ help to manage the lifecycle of digital marketing tags, used to track activity on digital properties, such as websites and web applications.
-These are especially useful because they allow you do bypass having pull in developers and agencies when you want to add or modify a 3rd party snippet or tag.

 - [Adobe Experience Platform Launch](https://business.adobe.com/products/experience-platform/launch.html) - A next-generation tag management system that unifies your marketing ecosystem.
 It breaks down silos and bottlenecks by connecting disparate technologies so you can deliver standout digital experiences.
 - [Google Tag Manager](https://tagmanager.google.com/) - Allows you to quickly and easily update measurement codes and related code fragments collectively known as tags on your website or mobile app.
 - [Tealium](https://tealium.com/) - Tealium iQ enables you to manage tags across all digital touch points, including web sites, mobile apps and online videos all from the same intuitive user interface.